Concurrency with Channels and Processes

 the Sender and the Receiver.
 As one would expect,

-received using the Receiver
+received using the Receiver.

 Selecting on Channels

-We can use the select
+We can use the select expression to receive a

 message from a collection of channels.